go-gorm/gorm/README.md

 ## Conventions

 * Table name is the plural of struct name's snake case.
-  Disable pluralization with `db.SingularTable(true)`, or [Specifying the Table Name for Struct permanently with TableName](#Specifying-the-Table-Name-for-Struct-permanently-with-TableName)
+  Disable pluralization with `db.SingularTable(true)`, or [Specifying The Table Name For A Struct Permanently With TableName](#specifying-the-table-name-for-a-struct-permanently-with-tablename)
 * Column name is the snake case of field's name.
 * Use `Id int64` field as primary key.
 * Use tag `sql` to change field's property, change the tag name with `db.SetTagIdentifier(new_name)`.